mazwat/mazwat.github.io/cybernetics-lm-2.md

 #### IK Example in Unity

-You can see the repo for this example here: [https://github.falmouth.ac.uk/Matt-Watkins/Simple-Inverse-Kinematics](https://github.falmouth.ac.uk/Matt-Watkins/Simple-Inverse-Kinematics)
+You can see the repo for this example here: **[https://github.falmouth.ac.uk/Matt-Watkins/Simple-Inverse-Kinematics](https://github.falmouth.ac.uk/Matt-Watkins/Simple-Inverse-Kinematics)**

-The code used in the example above is this:
+Let's break down the code used in the example above:

 ```c#
 public class SimpleIK2D : MonoBehaviour